 Written by Luke Wheeler

-Last updated: 13/10/2016
+Last updated: 05/02/2020

-There are a plethora of reasons why more and more people are packing their bags, and moving to a career at sea aboard luxury superyachts.
-Few jobs exist where you can be offered expense-free living on top of desirable salaries, voyages around the world to exotic locations, new people to meet around every corner, and hoards of unique experiences and stories to be picked up along the way.
-It’s a fantastic way to explore a unique lifestyle for a few years whilst saving plenty of cash for later life.
-But, of course, there aren’t quite enough superyachts out there yet for everyone who wants a crew job to get one; so how do you give yourself the best possible chance of securing yourself that dream job aboard an amazing superyacht?
+There are a plethora of reasons why more and more people are packing their bags and moving to a career at sea aboard a luxury yacht.
+After all, few jobs exist where you can be offered expense-free living on top of desirable, often tax-free salaries, voyages around the world to exotic locations, new people to meet around every corner, and hoards of unique experiences and stories to be picked up along the way!

+A career at sea is a fantastic way to explore a unique lifestyle for a few years whilst saving plenty of cash for later life.
+But, of course, there aren’t quite enough superyachts out there yet for everyone to get that coveted crew job; so how do you give yourself the best possible chance of securing yourself that dream job aboard a superyacht?

 Make sure you can work on a superyacht

 It might sound slightly condescending, but, as with many other unique industries, not everyone is quite cut out for this line of work.
 As luxurious as it can be made to sound, there's a lot of hard, stressful, physically and mentally demanding work to be done in this field.